-The size of penalties varies but often, 25% is at stake.
-Civil fraud is 75%, but that's not often asserted.
-Criminal violations are asserted even less frequently.
-Still, most criminal tax cases start with civil audits.
-Even a smidgen of fraud or intentional misstatements can land you in jail.
+The size of penalties varies but often, a 25% penalty is at stake.
+In more serious cases, the civil fraud penalty is 75%.
+Finally, there are potential criminal violations.
+Although prosecutions are rare, most criminal tax cases start with civil audits.
+And in tax cases, the cover-up (or even attempted cover-up) is often much worse than the crime.
 If your mistakes are serious, the IRS can say you are willful.
-According to the IRS, willfulness involves a voluntary, intentional violation of a known legal duty.
 Willfulness is shown by your knowledge of reporting requirements and your conscious choice not to comply.
 Willfulness means you acted with knowledge that your conduct was unlawful-a voluntary, intentional, violation of a known legal duty.